-South Indian Meals are centered on rice or rice-based dishes.
-Rice is combined with Sambaar (a soup-like lentil dish tempered with whole spices and chillies) and rasam (a hot-sour soup like lentil dish), dry and curried vegetables and meat dishes and a host of coconut-based chutneys and poppadums (deep-fried crispy lentil pancakes).
-Rice is combined with lentils to make wonderful dosas, idlis, vadas and uttapams.
-These items are glorious and delicious besides being nourishing and digestible (due to the fermenting process).
-They are combined with sambhar (dal), rasam (tamarind dal), dry and curried vegetable and pachadi (yogurt).
-Biryani from Hyderabad, lemon rice and rice seasoned with coconut peanuts, tamarind, chilies, curry leaves, urad dal and fenugreek seeds are some of the popular rice based dishes.
+South Indian Meals are centred on rice or rice-based dishes.
+Rice is combined with Sambhar and Rasam, dry and curried vegetables and meat dishes and a host of coconut-based chutneys and Pappadums.
+Rice is combined with lentils to make wonderful dosas, idlis, vadas and utthapams.
+These items are glorious and delicious besides being nourishing and digestible.
+Biryani from Hyderabad, lemon rice, tomato rice and curd rice are some of the popular rice based dishes.

-South Indian chutneys are made of tamarind, coconut, peanuts, dal, fenugreek seeds, and cilantro.
-Chutneys are used as an accompaniment for a main dish.
+Chutneys are an accompaniment for a main dish in a South Indian meal.
 Generally Chutneys are wet or dry that has a thick to fine texture.
-The wet paste made is sauteed in vegetable oil.
 Various types of Chutneys are Coconut chutney, Mint chutney, Tamarind chutney, Onion chutney, Tomato chutney, Mango chutney, Yogurt chutney and many more.

 The following are some varieties of South Indian Cuisine:

 Kerala also has a mouth watering cuisine that comprises of Malabar cuisine.
 In Kerala, most curries always have a lot of coconut milk.